Which place is cheaper, Charlotte or Jacksonville?

 Jacksonville is a little warmer than Charlotte in the spring.
-The temperature in Jacksonville is usually 68°F (20°C) in April, and Charlotte stays around 63°F (17°C).
+The daily temperature in Jacksonville averages around 68°F (20°C) in April, and Charlotte fluctuates around 63°F (17°C).

 In Charlotte, it's very sunny this time of the year.
 It's quite sunny in Jacksonville.
 In the spring, Jacksonville often gets around the same amount of sunshine as Charlotte.
 Jacksonville gets 285 hours of sunny skies this time of year, while Charlotte receives 273 hours of full sun.

 Jacksonville usually gets less rain in April than Charlotte.
 Jacksonville gets 2.8 inches (72 mm) of rain, while Charlotte receives 3.4 inches (86 mm) of rain this time of the year.
 Keep in mind that June to November is the hurricane season in Jacksonville.